SovereignCloudStack/standards/Standards/scs-xxxx-v1-provider-network-standard.md

 ### Address Allocation and Routing

-CSPs can assign a subnet to a provider network to supply connected servers or virtual routers with public IP addresses, making them externally accessible.
+CSPs can assign a subnet to a provider network to supply connected servers or virtual routers with externally routable (e.g. public) IP addresses.
-This works well for shared networks, where servers can be attached directly, although there is no quota option to limit the number of allocated addresses per project.
+This works well for shared networks, where servers can be attached directly, but there is no quota option to limit the number of allocated addresses per project.

 Making servers in a project-internal network externally accessible through a virtual router is a bit more complicated, though.
-One option is for the user to create a subnet with a public IP range for the internal network, and then ask the CSP to configure a static route to the subnet via the gateway IP of a virtual router.
+One option is for the user to create a subnet with an external IP range for the internal network, and then ask the CSP to configure a static route to the subnet via the gateway IP of a virtual router.
-This is cumbersome to set up manually, but can be automated with the `bgp` extension of the Network API, which is implemented by the `neutron-dynamic-routing` project [^bgp].
+This is cumbersome to set up manually, but can be automated using the `bgp` extension of the Network API, which is implemented by the `neutron-dynamic-routing` project [^bgp].
-For users, this takes the form of a CSP-managed shared subnet pool that they can create externally routable subnets from, limited by a per-project quota.
+For users, this takes the form of a CSP-managed shared subnet pool, which they can use to create externally routable subnets, limited by a per-project quota.

 For IPv6, there is also the option of prefix delegation, where a DHCPv6 server automatically assigns an IPv6 prefix to a subnet when it connects to the external provider network [^pd].
-However, this also means that ports in the subnet can lose their addresses and get assigned new ones if the subnet is removed from the external network and later reattached.
+This means that ports in the subnet can lose their addresses and get assigned new ones if the subnet is removed from the external network and later reattached.
 The documentation at [^pd] still marks prefix delegation as an experimental feature in Neutron and notes low test coverage.

 For IPv4, OpenStack virtual routers support source NAT, allowing all servers in the internal subnet to access the external network with the gateway IP of the virtual router.